China resumes international travel: Which countries are imposing new restrictions for COVID? - ExBulletin

 In the EU,Ital has ordered COVID-19 antigen swabs and virus sequencing for all travelers arriving from China, the health minister said Wednesday.

-The Belgian mayor has also called for the reintroduction of COVID checks for tourists entering from China.
-An EU-wide decision is expected on Thursday.
+The Belgian mayor has also called for the reintroduction of COVID checks on tourists entering from China, while France says it is unnecessary to add border checks.
+A EU-wide decision was expected on Thursday, however an agreement has yet to be reached.

+Friday, Spain became the second European country to announce COVID restrictions on travelers from China, who will now have to provide a negative test result or proof of vaccination.

 Why are countries worried about travelers coming from China?

-In recent weeks, China has rapidly eased its strictures COVID Rules amid civil unrest.
+In recent weeks, China has rapidly eased its strictures COVID Rules amid the riots of the citizens.
 The sudden change in policy is said to have left its health system overwhelmed as the virus spreads largely unchecked.

 China, a country of 1.4 billion people, reported three new deaths from COVID on Tuesday, one on Monday.
 However, these figures are inconsistent with what funeral parlors report, as well as with the experience of much less populated countries as they reopened.